ynambiar/gtcs/README.md

 - **branch**
 - **fork**
 - **commit**
+- **push**

 ## Useful Commands
+- **git clone** This clones a repository to your own deskop.
+- **git add .** This adds any changes you've made in the current directory to the final commit.
+- **git commit -am 'message goes here'** This commits the changes you're making and also adds a message for your reference.
+- **git push** This pushes your changes to Github, updating the "cloud" version on your code.

 ## What's actually happening?
 The backing data structure of Github is a tree.